-Action: AB 1147 changed the composition of CAMTC's Board as of noon on September 15, 2015.
+Action: AB 1147 changed the composition of CAMTC's BOD as of noon on September 15, 2015.
 (Bus. & Prof. Code §4602(g).)
-Due to the significant changes in

-Board composition, there is a much higher percentage of representatives from local government/ law enforcement on the new Board.
-Given this change, there no longer appears to be a need for a local government/ law enforcement advisory committee.
+Due to the significant changes in BOD composition, there is a much higher percentage of representatives from local government/ law enforcement on the new BOD.
+The BOD will consider reinstatement of a local government/ law enforcement agency advisory committee.